DBuckley0126/sinatra-project-remember-me/README.md

 # sinatra-project-remember-me

-A Sinatra web application to help you to remember the little things in life with a simple phrase and answer This will also have a Alexa interface to interact with the service.
+A Sinatra web application to help you to remember the little things in life with a simple phrase and answer.
+This will also have a Alexa interface to interact with the service.

 Where did I leave my keys?
 What time did I walk the dog?